 It might be tempting in the current lockdown to offer advice or treatment to a colleague in order to save them having to go elsewhere for treatment and risk catching or transmitting the coronavirus.
 Your colleague might view this as doing the organisation a favour by not taking time off for an outside appointment.

-Refusing to offer advice or treatment in this situation might feel awkward or over-scrupulous.
-It could seem particularly difficult if your organisation has a long-established culture where it’s seen as acceptable to prescribe the odd antibiotic or painkiller to a member of staff when the risks appear minimal.
+Refusing to offer advice or treatment in this situation might feel awkward or overscrupulous.
+Doing so might seem particularly difficult if your organisation has a long-established culture where it’s been seen as acceptable to offer the occasional temporary filling or prescribe the odd antibiotic to a member of staff when the risks appear minimal.

-However, MDDUS would usually advise that you ask your colleague to make an appointment with their own doctor.
+However, MDDUS would usually advise that you ask your colleague to make an appointment with their own dentist.

 Access to clinical records

-- Advise colleagues to seek advice from their own doctor where possible and practicable.
+- Advise colleagues to seek advice from their own dentist where possible and practicable.